deniodev/Car-Hub/README.md

 # 📖 Carhub App <a name="about-project"></a>

-**CCarhub App:** is the react client of  a full stack car reservation web application built on the rails API.The main function of the app is to allow users to book reservations for renting or buying a car.
+**Carhub App:** is the react client of  a full stack car reservation web application built on the rails API.The main function of the app is to allow users to book reservations for renting or buying a car.

 => [Here is the Reservation-API](https://github.com/unorjikingsley/Reservation-API)